 - Eagle Creek Trail

-If you’re a history lover, you’ll appreciate a chance to enjoy both rich history and nature.
+If you’re a history lover, you’ll appreciate a chance to enjoy both rich history and nature at Champoeg State Heritage Area.
 Visit the parks visitor center, Pioneer Mothers Log Cabin museums, and Newell house, or take a guided walk to learn about when Champoeg was a pioneer town.

 Definitely plan a stop the Historic Butteville store, opened in 1863 one of the oldest operating stores in Oregon.
 The store is conveniently located near the campground.
 Champoeg also has several trails for hiking or biking through the forests and fields.